benzmuircroft/hyperdown/README.md

 ## 🎯 Roadmap:

-✅ events always fully work! (both server/user can go offline or be offline then come back later or be here now)
+✅ Events always fully work! (both server/user can go offline or be offline then come back later or be here now)

-🔳 impliment queues for both addEvent and consumedEvents ?
+🔳 Impliment queues for both addEvent and consumedEvents ?

-🔳 could I queue dealing with events and sending results ?
+🔳 Could I queue dealing with events and sending results ?

-🔳 each completed action pushes the last out and it can scale with more users ?
+🔳 Each completed action pushes the last out and it can scale with more users ?

 ...